Loading

 Wrap Up

-Dubbed “The BT PSTN and ISDN Switch Off”, BT Openreach will withdraw support for PSTN/ISDN analogue landlines by 2025’s end.
+Dubbed “The BT PSTN and ISDN Switch Off”, BT Openreach will withdraw support for PSTN/ISDN analogue landlines by the end of January 2027.

 This is prompted by Openreach’s announcement that they will be withdrawing WLR (wholesale line rental) products reliant on ISDN by the end of that same year.